 Down the street, the historical Hotel Pattee, Perry’s milestone building, offers an indoor bicycle parking area and a maintenance station out front.
-When people are out on a bike trip, it’s important they have some down time.
+When people are out on a bike trip, it’s important they have some downtime.
 I think Perry is a great place to stop and have a beer or a meal and relax,” added Peterson.

 Leaving on quite a significant endeavor, notwithstanding, hasn’t been simple.
 Huge areas of the path, especially across Wyoming, where just 2% is at present completed, are yet to be built and mapped out.
-The Rails-to-Trails Conservancy has assumed the mammoth assignment of working with trail organizers, local and state agencies, chosen authorities and lead representatives’ workplaces along the trail that has included 250 meetings held more than year and a half in 2018 and 2019.
+The Rails-to-Trails Conservancy has assumed the mammoth assignment of working with trail organizers, local and state agencies, chosen authorities, and lead representatives’ workplaces along the trail that has included 250 meetings held more than a year and a half in 2018 and 2019.
 Around 300 path plans were concentrated to determine the path.

-In any case, while some western states have work to do, in spots, for example, DC, Maryland, Illinois and Pennsylvania, over 86% of the route is as of now open.
+In any case, while some western states have work to do, in spots, for example, DC, Maryland, Illinois, and Pennsylvania, over 86% of the route is as of now open.

 It was on these calm, forested paths where Gardill arrived at the midpoint of 60 miles per day on his bicycle.
 Five days and two hours in the wake of setting off, he arrived at the National Mall in midtown DC.